AdobeDocs/commerce-admin.en/help/getting-started/review-reports.md

 ---
 # Review Reports

-If you are using the built-in Commerce Reviews, Review Reports provide information about product reviews by customer and by product.
+If you are using the built-in [!DNL Commerce] Reviews, Review Reports provide information about product reviews by customer and by product.

 ## By Customer